avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 There are **2 main logical groups of containers**:

   - our **microservices** (on the diagram inside light grey colored box)
   - other **'infrastructure' services** like database, elastic, memcache and rabbitmq (on the diagram inside dark blue box).
+These are built and deployed straight from image pulled from official Docker registry.
+So nothing fancy.

 (I figured combining containers into logical groups would help picture this integration easier, as having arrows from every microservice container to 'infrastructure' service container will make diagram cluttered so it'll be hard to understand)

-Containers that are running microservices connected to “infrastructure” service containers using Docker Compose’s *links* instruction, which automatically links one container to another and enables sharing connection strings via environment variables, so in our service’s config/database.yml file you’ll specify where to connect using environment varaible, something like this:
+**Containers running microservices** are connected to **“infrastructure”** service **containers** using Docker Compose’s **links** instruction, which automatically links one container to another and enables sharing connection strings via environment variables, so in our service `config/database.yml` file you’ll specify connection details using environment varaibles, something like this:

 {% highlight yaml %}
-default: &default
-  adapter: mysql2
-  encoding: utf8
-  pool: 5
-  username: root
-  password: root
-  reconnect: true
+#
+# ...
+#
 development:
   <<: *default
-  database: mia_user_service_development
+  database: mia_user_service_<%= ENV['RAILS_ENV'] %>
   host: <%= ENV['WEB_DB_1_PORT_3306_TCP_ADDR'] %>
   port: <%= ENV['WEB_DB_1_PORT_3306_TCP_PORT'] %>
+#
+# ...
+#
 {% endhighlight %}

 The same connection principle applies to how all microservice containers connect to infrastructure service containers, simple.

-Another way how our microservice containers will discover each other is via **Consul** and **Consul-Template**.
+Another way how our microservice containers will **discover each other** is via **Consul** and **Consul-Template**.
 We'll see how each container lets Consul know about it's availability to serve requests via **registrator**.
 Also load-balancer container that is running nginx will be updating live when microservice container becomes available or shuts down.

 Exciting thing to talk about!

 # Docker Machine

 OK before we start with all the setup, let's briefly talk thru Docker Machine.
-Docker Machine will allow us to quickly create host and install Docker there.
-And also configure your local docker client to point to your machines.
+Docker Machine will allow us to **quickly create host** and **install Docker** there.
+And also **configure** your local **docker client** to point to your machines.

 For now we'll be experimenting with localy created Docker Machine that pulls down and installs **boot2docker** for Mac OS X and then spins up machine with a given parameters (memory, disk size)

 ### Create local machine with VirtualBox driver

-Notice that we pass following arguments: driver, virtualbox-memory, virtualbox-disk-size and then **name** of the new machine.
+Notice that we pass following arguments:

+- driver
+- virtualbox-memory
+- virtualbox-disk-size
+- **name** of the new machine

 {% highlight bash %}
 $ docker-machine create -d virtualbox --virtualbox-memory "4096" --virtualbox-disk-size "32000" mia